 Antigen-Capture Antibody Cross-Reactivity

 A capture antibody binds the wrong antigen, which was then either specifically detected by its own detection antibody or nonspecifically detected by another detection antibody.
-If Ag-Cab cross-reactivity is truly present, then the two systems cannot be multiplexed under the conditions tested and different capture antibodies or assay conditions should be screened.
+If antigen-capture antibody (Ag-Cab) cross-reactivity is truly present, then the two systems cannot be multiplexed under the conditions tested and different capture antibodies or assay conditions should be screened.

 Detection-Capture Antibody Cross-Reactivity

 A capture antibody spot binds a detection antibody directly, lighting up in wells where the appropriate antigen was not present.
-Cab-Dab cross-reactivity can often be minimized via reagent or diluent optimization.
+Detection-capture antibody (Cab-Dab) cross-reactivity can often be minimized via reagent or diluent optimization.

 Antigen-Detection Antibody Cross-Reactivity

 An antigen is captured by the appropriate capture antibody but then detected by an antibody for another system.
-Ag-Dab cross-reactivity is not necessarily a problem and can even be used to one’s advantage, as the cross-reacting detection antibody can be used as an additional detection for the targeted antigen.
+Antigen-detection antibody (Ag-Dab) cross-reactivity is not necessarily a problem and can even be used to one’s advantage, as the cross-reacting detection antibody can be used as an additional detection for the targeted antigen.

 Capture Antibody-Conjugate Cross-Reactivity